psychdragon/noxira/contributing_guide.md

-# Contributing to Decentralized Social
+# Contributing to Noxira

-First off, thank you for considering contributing to Decentralized Social!
+First off, thank you for considering contributing to Noxira!
 It's people like you that make this platform a reality.
 This document provides guidelines and instructions for contributing to our codebase.

 ## Code of Conduct